Civil-Service-Human-Resources/cshrcareersiteautomation/README.md

 This is a Serenity BDD test framework for Cshr Career site

 Clone the repository

-Make sure to have the Chrome driver in system path
+For Chrome, make sure to have the Chrome driver in system path(brew install chromedriver).
+Run using maven the command below - mvn verify -Dproperties=serenity.properties

+For Firefox, make sure the Gecko driver is installed (brew install geckodriver).
-Run using maven - mvn verify -Dcontext=chrome -Dwebdriver.driver=chrome -Dwebdriver.base.url=https://careers-site.test.cshr-gov.uk/
+Run tests using maven the command below - mvn verify -Dproperties=serenity_ff.properties